openstack/training-guides/doc/upstream-training/19-training-contribution-process.rst

 Assess your approach
 ====================

--Verbose or terse ?
+- Verbose or terse?
-- Socialize or strictly professional ?
+- Socialize or strictly professional?
-- Habits: online relationships ?
+- Habits: online relationships?
 - Acknowledge the language barrier

 ----